OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-08.md

 ## Luke 8:51

-When he arrived at the house of Jairus, he did not let anyone go in with him except Peter, John, and James, and the child’s father and mother.
+When he arrived at the house of Jairus, he allowed only Peter, John, and James, along with the child’s father and mother, to enter with him.

 ## Luke 8:52